SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/03-Table-Per-Class.md

 # Table Per Class Strategy Overview

-In Table per class strategy, the subclasses and the superclass are mapped to different individual tables.
+In the Table per class strategy, the subclasses and the superclass are mapped to different individual tables.

 The annotation `@Inheritance` is used on the main entity class with strategy = `InheritanceType.TABLE_PER_CLASS`.

-It allows inheritance to be used in the object model, when it doesn't exist in the data model.
+It allows inheritance to be used in the object model when it doesn't exist in the data model.

 We do not need to use the `@DiscriminatorValue` and `@DiscriminatorColumn` annotations in this strategy.